EVENTS

 Highlight and Support Candidates

 Representation Matters hosts fundraising events in support of Black women and women of color candidates for elected office.
-The events are chaired by Congresswoman Barbara Lee and hosted by a large number of community leaders, activists and donors committed to this effort.
+The events are typically moderated by Congresswoman Barbara Lee and hosted by a large number of community leaders, activists and donors committed to this effort.
 They provide an opportunity for the featured candidates to share their stories, perspectives and updates on their races candidly, and engage in a dynamic conversation about their values and experiences as women of color running for elected office.
 The goal is to highlight the candidates, to increase their visibility and fundraising capacity.

 Build a Community